 Let’s talk numbers!
 Make sure to include statistics from the channel you are focused on.
 For example, if your YouTube channel is your main account, showcase how many subscribers, views, and impressions you have.
 Also, include some monthly statistics (views per month and subscribers growth per month).

 To gather all of that information, you can use YouTube analytics or Social Blade.
 Moreover, it’s a great advantage if you include some analytics screenshots so your content creator kit will be more trustworthy.
 Brands are probably going to check your statistics on Social Blade by themselves.
 Therefore, it’s a good advantage if you are the one to attach the statistics screenshots already.

 The same statistics are needed for any other platform you use.
 Share some overall numbers, monthly statistics, and how frequently you post.

 Tips for the Portfolio Section

 Since this is your visual resume, you must include visual examples of your work.
-If you are a TikTok video creator, you can insert your videos.
+If you are a UGC creator, or for example a TikTok video creator, you can insert your videos.
 If you are a blogger, for example, you can show some of your articles so decision-makers can see what topics you blog about.